S K I L F U L

 A well-maintained carbon frame can easily last 7–10 years, depending on use and riding conditions.

 If you want to win a race, choose carbon fiber mountain bikes.
 Why?
-Because they have speed, are lightweight, and are high in performance.
+They have speed, are lightweight, and are high in performance.
 Just the only disadvantage is that, is they are expensive.
 So, if you can afford them, buy them, or if you need bikes that work on their own, then try electric bikes in bulk from here.

 Nonetheless, if you buy them once, you will be extremely happy to own and ride them.
 Especially when you go on bumpy roads and ride on high mountains with it, the carbon fiber bike will run as smoothly as butter.